Flotomate/product_docs/source/admin/admin-automation/manage-sla.rst

 You have to give the SLA a name before doing anything else.

-Section A tells us that **SLA** is only applicable to Requests which is the default selection.
+Section A gives you the option to choose for which module the SLA is.

-Section C lets you define the **SLA** for a particular department.
+Section C lets you classify the **SLA** for a particular department.
 You can select the department from a drop-down list.

 **Creating an SLA rule in a four-stage process:**